Kozea/WeasyPrint/docs/install.rst

 - If your Python is 32 bit you must use the 32 bit versions of those libraries.
 - If your Python is 64 bit you must use the 64 bit versions of those libraries.

-If you mismatch the bitness, the warning about kittens dying applies.
+If you install incompatible software architectures, the warning about kittens dying applies.

-In case you forgot which Python you installed, ask Python (in the console window):
+In case you forgot which Python architecture you installed, you can find out by runing the following command in command prompt:

 .. code-block:: console

     python --version --version

-Having installed Python 64 bit you can either use the :ref:`GTK+ 64 Bit Installer <gtk64installer>` or install the 64-bit :ref:`GTK+ via MSYS2
+If your python architecture is 64 bit you can either use the :ref:`GTK+ 64 Bit Installer <gtk64installer>` or install the 64-bit :ref:`GTK+ via MSYS2
 <msys2_gtk>`.

-On Windows 32 bit or if you decided to install Python 32 bit on your Windows 64 bit machine you'll have to install the 32-bit :ref:`GTK+ via MSYS2
+If your python architecture is 32 bit you'll have to install the 32-bit :ref:`GTK+ via MSYS2
 <msys2_gtk>`.

 .. note::